How To Help With The Amazon Rainforest Wildfires

 Sometimes collective action works, so if you want to add to a larger show of force, sign a petition.
 A lawyer from Rio Branco, Brazil has already gotten hundreds of thousands of signatures on his Change.org petition, and Greenpeace has started a petition, as well.

-Amazon Aid Foundation: This organization raises awareness on the need to preserve the Amazon through the arts, science, and other projects.
+Amazon Aid Foundation: This organisation raises awareness on the need to preserve the Amazon through the arts, science, and other projects.

 Amazon Conservation Team: This group partners with indigenous and local communities to protect tropical forests, fight climate change, and “strengthen traditional culture.”